AstroNvim/docs/docs/intro.md

 #### Manage plugins

+Run `:Lazy check` to check for plugin updates

+Run `:Lazy update` to apply any pending plugin updates

-Run `:PackerClean` to remove any disabled or unused plugins
+Run `:Lazy clean` to remove any disabled or unused plugins

-Run `:PackerSync` to update and clean plugins
+Run `:Lazy sync` to update and clean plugins

 #### Update AstroNvim